-The actuarial assumptions used in the April 1, 2015 valuation, with update procedures used to roll forward the total pension liability to March 31, 2016, were based on the results of an actuarial experience study for the period April 1, 2010 to March 31, 2015.
+The actuarial assumptions used in the April 1, 2016 valuation, with update procedures used to roll forward the total pension liability to March 31, 2017, were based on the results of an actuarial experience study for the period April 1, 2010 to March 31, 2015.
 These assumptions are:

-Inflation - 2.5% Salary increases - 3.8% Cost of living adjustments - 1.3% annually Investment rate of return - 7.0% compounded annually, net of investment expense, including inflation Mortality - Based on ERS experience from April 1, 2010 - March 31, 2015 with adjustments for mortality improvements based on the Society of Actuaries' Scale MP-2014 Discount rate - 7.0%
+Inflation - 2.5% Salary increases - 3.8% Cost of living adjustments - 1.3% annually Investment rate of return - 7.0% compounded annually, net of investment expense, including inflation Mortality - Society of Actuaries' Scale MP-2014 Discount rate - 7.0%

 The long-term expected rate of return on ERS pension plan investments was determined using a buildingblock method in which best estimate ranges of expected future real rates of return (expected return, net of investment expenses and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.